Skip to content Skip to sidebar Skip to footer

 Amboli Ghat: Maharashtra’s Greenest Monsoon Stretch

-Located near Sawantwadi in Sindhudurg, Amboli Ghat is often left out of typical monsoon road trips lists.
-But it is one of the rainiest places in Maharashtra and feels untouched by city life.
+Located near Sawantwadi in Sindhudurg, Amboli Ghat is one of those hidden places for monsoon near Mumbai that often gets left out of typical monsoon road trips lists.
+Among the rainiest places in Maharashtra, it is almost impossible to not explore this untouched beauty, away from city life.

 The main ghat road itself is a destination, with hundreds of micro-falls running down the cliffs.
 This route is perfect for people looking to drive far from Mumbai or Pune during a three-day weekend.